‘Links of Love’ greeted the Co-Moderators upon their arrival last week

 Categories: Matthew 25, Mission Support, Special Offerings

-Tags: 224th general assembly 2020, covid-19, elona street-stewart, fellowship presbyterian church, gifts and financial support, links of love, matthew 25 invitation, mission engagement and support, online general assembly, presbyterian giving catalog, rev. gregory bentley, synod of lakes and prairies
+Tags: 224th general assembly 2020, covid-19, elona street-stewart, fellowship presbyterian church, gifts and financial support, links of love, matthew 25 invitation, ministry engagement and support 2, online general assembly, presbyterian giving catalog, rev. gregory bentley, synod of lakes and prairies